stevleibelt/php_component_proxy_logger/README.md

 Taken from the example [upward flush buffer trigger versus normal logger](https://github.com/stevleibelt/php_component_proxy_logger/blob/master/examples/Example/ManipulateBufferLogger/ExampleWithUpwardFlushBufferTriggerVersusNormalLogger.php).

-This [example](https://github.com/stevleibelt/php_component_proxy_logger/blob/master/examples/Example) shows an example process that is working on a collection of items.
+This [example](https://github.com/stevleibelt/php_component_proxy_logger/blob/master/examples/Example) shows a process that is working on a collection of items.

-The first run outputs all logging information's.
+The first run is simple *logging all information's*.
+This fills up your logs pretty fast.

 ```shell
 ----------------------------------------